dreamcatcher-tech/network/website/nfas/NFAs/Ethereum Bridge.md

 1. Pass all costs on to the users
 1. Allow withdraws without the user owning any ETH
 1. At most permit developers to pause withdrawals for a fixed period of time until bugs can be addressed
+1. Must enforce worst case damage of corrupted validators is frozen funds
+1. Allow automated auditing tool to compare allocation of NVN in Dreamcatcher to ETH allocations

 ### Should

-1. Allow depositors to pull back an unclaimed deposit they made
+1. Allow depositors to pull back an unclaimed deposit they made on the DAI chain
+1. Require a signature from the account holder to withdraw their funds

 ### Could